cibellem/react-bookSearch/README.md

 ### Description

-This is a Crud application built with mongoDB ,Express.js , React,and Google Books Api.
-Users can retrieve books by title, author or key word from Google API, save them to the database and delete.
+This is a Crud application built with React, Expres and MongoDB.
+Users can retrieve books by title, author or key word from Google books API.
+Users can also save them to the database and delete from their favorites.

-### Routes
+### Endpoints
+GET     /api/books/
+CREATE  /api/books/:id
+DELETE  /api/books/:id

+## Future
+- Add user authentication.
+- Add a separeted session based on user.

-### Technologies-Libraries:
+### Technologies-Libraries-Third Party API:

 - [React.js](https://reactjs.org//)
 - [Bootstrap](https://bootstrap.com/) <br>